iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 command options for the DVC integration:

-- `--live-no-cache <path>` - specify a DVCLive log directory `path` but don't tracked it with DVC.
+- `--live-no-cache <path>` - specify a DVCLive log directory `path` but don't track it with DVC.
 Useful if you prefer to track it with Git.
 - `--live-no-summary` - deactivates
   [summary](/doc/dvclive/get-started#metrics-summary) generation.
 - `--live-no-html` - deactivates [HTML report](#html-report) generation.

 > Note that summary files are never tracked by DVC

-Run the training with `dvc repro`:
+Run the training with `dvc repro` or `dvc exp run`:

 ```dvc
 $ dvc repro train